sefinem/GlobalAIHubPythonCourse/README.md

 ## Project Name
 This repo is used for Python Course homework held by GlobalAI Hub

-- You can find homework files in "Homeworks" directory
+- You can find homework files in "homeworks" directory
-- You can find final project files in "Final Project" directory
+- You can find final project files in "final_project" directory

 ## Syllabus